mb720/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 2. Use that Vagrant box to develop my Puppet scripts for the application, such as running the Python web application.
-3. Once I was happy with the Puppet scripts, I used Packer to build a development VM for VMWare that had all of the applications dependencies installed.
+3. Once I was happy with the Puppet scripts, I used Packer to build a development VM for VMware that had all of the applications dependencies installed.
 4. I used that Vagrant box to do my application development.
 5. When I was ready to test on real infrastructure, I simply added the `amazon-ebs` builder to my Packer template.
 My same provisioning scripts I developed